-Chairman of the organising committee Rotarian Ian Chamberlain said I would like to thank everyone who made the Fun Run another success by helping us; those who marshalled and provided water as well as The Cambridge Building Society and other sponsors and businesses and those in Sawston who contributed in some way.
-It was so good to see everyone enjoying themselves.
+Chairman of the organising committee Rotarian Ian Chamberlain said "Many people made the event a big success by supporting us as marshals or by manning water stations.
+We thank them, staff of The Cambridge Building Society and other sponsors and businesses and those in Sawston who contributed in some way.
+It was just so good to see everyone enjoying themselves".

-The Rotary club is indebted to the event sponsor The Cambridge Building Society, Jon Culpin and Sawston Village College and sponsors Adams Harrison, Budgens Sawston, Gibbs Denley Insurance, Morgan Sindall, the Ridgeon Group, Scotsdales, Vindis Sawston and the Sawston Parish Council as without them the event could not be held.
+The Rotary club is indebted to the event sponsor The Cambridge Building Society, Jonathan Russell, principal of Sawston Village College and sponsors Adams Harrison, Adcock Engineering, Cooperative Funeral Service, Gibbs Denley F & I Advisers, McDonalds, Morgan Sindall, the Central England Co-op and Sawston Parish Council. as without them the event could not be held.